masinag/ror-mariecurie-2016/lessons/02_ruby-basics-2.md

 ## Local variables, class variables and instance variables

-Usually variables are written with lower case while constants are written in upper case.
+Usually variables are written with lower case while constants are written in upper case, by convention.

 ~~~ruby
 variable = "This is a variable"
 CONSTANT = "This is a constant"
 ~~~

 With the `@` symbol you can define instance variables (e.g. `@name`).
-An instance variable might assume different values among different instances.
-However, with no other methods it is not yet accessible.
+An instance variable can take different values among different instances.
+However it is not accessible without specific methods, called accessors.
 With the `@@` symbol you can define class variables (e.g. `@@color`).
-A class variable is shared (have the same value) among all objects (instanes).
+A class variable is shared (has the same value) among all objects (instances).

 ~~~ruby
 class Person